rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ### Cut `catMaybes`

-I am yet to see a real world example where the replacement of
+I am yet to see a code where replacing

 ``` haskell
 catMaybes :: [Maybe a] -> [a]